Kong/terraform-provider-konnect-beta/docs/resources/portal.md

 - `default_page_visibility` (String) The default visibility of pages in the portal.
 If set to `public`, newly created pages are visible to unauthenticated developers.
 If set to `private`, newly created pages are hidden from unauthenticated developers. must be one of ["public", "private"]
 - `description` (String) A description of the portal.
 - `display_name` (String) The display name of the portal.
 This value will be the portal's `name` in Portal API.
+- `force_destroy` (String) If set to "true", the portal and all child entities will be deleted when running `terraform destroy`.
+If set to "false", the portal will not be deleted until all child entities are manually removed.
+This will IRREVERSIBLY DELETE ALL REGISTERED DEVELOPERS AND THEIR CREDENTIALS.
+Only set to "true" if you want this behavior.
+Default: "false"; must be one of ["true", "false"]
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

 Labels are intended to store **INTERNAL** metadata.